-Angel Gil Orrios
+Angel Gil Orrios | Executive/Artistic Director

-Angel (Director/Producer/Designer) is the Artistic/Executive Director of Thalia Spanish Theatre since 2000, and has been honored with the New York 2009 MAYOR’S AWARD FOR ARTS & CULTURE.
-He received the 2010 ACE Special Award for Artistic Achievement from the Association of Critics of Entertainment of New York, and the First Hispanic Leadership Award from New York City Councilmember James Van Bramer, Chairman of the Committee on Cultural Affairs, Libraries and International Intergroup Relations.
-In 34 years he has produced, designed and directed around 120 productions in Spain, the U.S., and France, which have met with international acclaim and have won him numerous awards, among them: the Silver Medal of the French Academie des Arts-Sciences-Lettres in Paris in 1987; the ACE (Association of Critics of Entertainment) Award for Best Director in 1989, 2000, 2002, 2007, 2008 and 2011 in New York; the HOLA (Hispanic Organization of Latin Actors) Award for Best Director & Producer in 2001, 2002, 2004, 2006, 2008, 2009, 2010 and 2011 in New York; and the Prince Ferdinand Award in Zaragoza in 1975.
-He was Artistic Director of the Teatro Real Español (the Royal Theater of Spain) from 1980 to 1985, and Artistic Director of IATI (International Art Theatre Institute) in New York from 1995 to 1999.
-He directed and designed his innovative Flamenco-inspired production of Bizet’s Carmen for the prestigious Knoxville Opera at The Historic Tennessee Theatre in 2007, and in 2010 designed the set & lighting for Solorzano’s Los Fantoches at the National Theatre of Guatemala, where he is a Guest Director/Designer since 2009.
+In 40 years he has produced, designed and directed more than 130 productions in Spain, the U.S., and France, which have met with international acclaim and have won him numerous awards, among them: the Silver Medal of the French Academie des Arts-Sciences-Lettres in Paris in 1987; the ACE (Association of Critics of Entertainment) Award for Best Director and Producer in 1989, 2000, 2002, 2007, 2008, 2011, 2013, 2015, 2016, 2017, 2018 in New York; the HOLA (Hispanic Organization of Latin Actors) Award for Best Director & Producer in 2001, 2002, 2004, 2006, 2008, 2009, 2010, 2011, 2015, 2017 and 2019 in New York; and the Prince Ferdinand Award in Zaragoza in 1975.

 S(Managing Director) is an award-winning bilingual actress, born in Spain, who has performed in a number of productions at Thalia and conducts the theatre’s Bilingual Theatre for Children and Youths Workshops.
 She joined Thalia’s staff on a part-time basis in January 2000, keeping the books at the theatre and managing the Box Office since then.
 She also works at the Instituto Cervantes, the official cultural organization for the Spanish government in New York City, which gives her access to numerous helpful contacts for our theater.
 In addition to her many talents, she has extensive experience in nonprofit bulk mailings and list management and audience outreach and development.